-FRANKFORT, Ky.
-(July 11, 2019) — Parts of two chapters of the newest edition of “Getting In,” the state’s college planning guide, are now available in audio on the website of the Kentucky Higher Education Assistance Authority (KHEAA).
+FRANKFORT, Ky. — Parts of two chapters of “Getting In,” the state’s college planning guide, are now available in audio on the website of the Kentucky Higher Education Assistance Authority (KHEAA).

 The audio versions include Chapter One and the first part of Chapter Two.
-Chapter One is a guide to college admissions, while the first part of Chapter Two helps students and parents navigate the financial aid process.
+Chapter One is a guide to the college admissions process, while the first part of Chapter Two helps students and parents navigate the financial aid application process.

 KHEAA is the state agency that administers the Kentucky Educational Excellence Scholarship (KEES), need-based grants and other programs to help students pay their higher education expenses.